Do you ever wonder why your pet needs its annual boosters in Dudley?

 My pet only had its primary vaccines, is that okay?

-It is a misunderstanding amongst some pet owners, that following the vaccination, pets are protected against diseases for the rest of their lives.
+It is a misunderstanding amongst some pet owners in Dudley, that following the vaccination, pets are protected against diseases for the rest of their lives.
 Unfortunately, that isn’t the case and can cause the expense of their puppy or kitten’s health and, in extreme cases, the loss of a pet.

 Some clients may have the misconception that an annual vaccination is just for the commercial benefit of the pharmaceutical company or vet - again, this isn’t true.Your pet should be vaccinated as a puppy and then get regular boosters throughout their life.